 INFORMATION HAD NO PLACE TO LAND

-I was unaware of the website until after two years in Morningland.
-I think I have heard of its existence from the Gopis (Chokru, Saravati, and Ona-Ali), who discouraged reading it, saying it was a mixture of truth and lies of disgruntled former members, hearsay, gossip, and therefore unworthy of our attention.
+I think the first time I heard of the ex-morninglanders website it was from the Gopis (Chokru, Saravati, and Ona-Ali).
+They discouraged reading it, saying it was a mixture of truth and lies of disgruntled former members, hearsay, gossip, and therefore unworthy of our attention.
 They did not explicitly forbid reading it, and I am certain that most disciples read at least some of it.

 From day one, I was taught by the Gopis (Chokru, Saravati, Ona-Ali) and Kamazi X5 (Terry).
 The stories on the website were about people I did not know – I did not know Sri Donato, any of the Gopis mentioned in the stories from the 70s and 80s, events they talked about, or people who wrote the stories.
 For me, it was their word against the current Gopis’ who I thought I already kind of knew (that later proved to be incorrect).
 They also told us to trust our own experience and not someone else’s or hearsay, which I did (again, mistake).

 My initial experience in Morningland was very positive – beautiful meditations, ceremonies, eclectic ideology, etc. The Gopis and Kamazi X5 portrayed Sri Donato as a mystical enlightened teacher.
 She was not a person I knew, saw, talked to, or observed.
 She was an idea, a projected spiritual ideal we praised.
-We (my peers and I) internalized this idea pretty quickly, which became our religion – she became our connection to God and the reason for all the good things that were happening to us.
-Hearing about her as a flawed human did not go in – Sri Donato as a person was not the same as Sri Donato as an idea in our minds.
+We (my peers and I) were taught to internalize this idea pretty quickly, which became our religion – she became our perceived connection to God and the reason for all the good things that were happening to us.
+Hearing about her as a deeply flawed human did not go in – Sri Donato as a person was not the same as Sri Donato as an idea in our minds.

 “DON’T TALK TO OTHERS, GO WITH YOUR EXPERIENCE ONLY”